p1m-ortho/qs-global-ortho-search-queries/README.md

 > ⚠️ **Important!**
 >
-> * Methods to specialty tag are not included in the steps as there is no specific time point when tagging should be complete: It starts when the record review starts and it ends when the record review ends.
+> * Methods to specialty-tag are not included in the steps as there is no specific time point when tagging should be complete: It starts when the record review starts and it ends when the record review ends.
 > * However, these methods are important and are, thus, summarized in this document.

 ### Staged Record Appraisal